LLM Alignment: Combining SFT and Preference Optimization with ORPO

 trainer.train()

-ORPO dataset: 1800 pairs.
-Chosen — review identifying all standard violations.
-Rejected — review missing critical violations or generating false comments.
+ORPO dataset: 1,800 pairs.
+Chosen — reviews that identified all standard violations.
+Rejected — reviews that missed critical violations or generated false positives.

 Results: